jimburton/CI505/labs/DEV.md

 alongside `haskell-mode`.
 It isn't essential to use an IDE for Haskell development and you can be very productive with just a powerful editor (emacs + `haskell-mode`) and `ghci`.
-Whether you feel that you need to bother with the following steps is of course up to you.
+Whether you feel that you need to bother going further than that is of course up to you.

 There are quite a few options but IMO the best at the time of writing